-This article is intended to provide you with the setup of your phone at home, and the requirements for your home network device to use Fuze services.
+This article is intended to provide you information for the setup of your phone at home, and the requirements for your home network device to use Fuze services.

 Plug the AC power cord into the port on the back of the phone and into a power source.

-Fuze Support has discovered certain home network devices that will not support call Session Initiation Protocol, or SIP, which can impact the reliability of Fuze services.
+Fuze Support has discovered certain home network devices that will not support call Session Initiation Protocol (SIP), which can impact the reliability of Fuze services.

-Note: If you are using Fuze Desktop, you can run Fuze Checkup before joining a meeting or call to check your account, audio, and network quality directly in the application.
+If you are using Fuze Desktop, you can run Fuze Checkup before joining a meeting to test your Fuze setup.
+You can also check your audio and network quality directly in the application.

-Note: If a remote user is using an Internet Service Provider (ISP) provided device that does not have user-manageable settings, they may need to provide their own device or contact their ISP to request that it is replaced with a device with user-manageable settings.
+If a remote user is using an Internet Service Provider (ISP) provided device that does not have user-manageable settings, they may need to provide their own device or contact their ISP to request a replacement device with user-manageable settings.

 - SIP ALG must be disabled.